FNBBDevs/bruhanimate/README.md

 **NOTE: This currently only runs on WINDOWS OS currently**

 # Usage
-This is no where near complete, but does offer the ability to render out static images in the center of the screen.
-This would look something like this . . . <br/><br/>
+This is no where near complete, but currently offers the ability to render out background-effects.
+A great example of this can be foudn in `demo.py`.
+Here is a what a simple example might look like. <br/><br/>
 ```py

 """